June

 “The State Bar is charged with protecting the public.
 Confidence in our ability to do so has unfortunately been shaken in recent times by the Girardi matter and what it represents.
 Restoring and maintaining the public’s trust in the disciplinary apparatus of this agency is imperative.”

-Geragos—who has said he will be suing the State Bar—remarked that Duran’s mention of Girardi shows that “all they’re trying to do is deflect” attention from the debacle in responding to complaints about Girardi.
+Geragos—who has said he will be suing the State Bar—remarked that Duran’s mention of Girardi shows that “all they’re trying to do is deflect” attention from the debacle in not responding to complaints about Girardi.

 Kabateck asserted: